ezralanglois/interop/README.md

 with one exception: GA systems have been excluded.

 ***
->  We now support an interface to Python (see contents below)
+>  We now support an interface to Python 2.7 and 3.6 (see contents below)
 ***

 The InterOp files supported by this library include: